workingDog/nendohakari/README.md

 ### **Saving the results**

 The rightmost button is the **share** button.
 Pressing this button brings up the typical **share** functions.
-From these, you can select printing, saving and sharing the **Nendo Hakari** document as a pdf file.
+From these, you can select printing, copying, mailing, saving and sharing the **Nendo Hakari** document as a pdf file.
 This document includes the drawings and the results pages.